BogdanCerovac/aXeSiA/README.md

 Open source, automatic auditing of accessibility (and other measurable parameters like SEO and performance) in bulk.
 So main requirements I wanted to achieve with aXeSiA are:
 - simple cookie consent manipulation (as they can get in way for screen-shots and even other audits)
-- making screenshots of multiple screen resolutions and orientations (usefull for accessibility and UI testing),
+- making screenshots of multiple screen resolutions and orientations (useful for accessibility and UI testing),
 - accessibility evaluation based on multiple different implementations of Accessibility Conformance Testing (ACT) rules (currently Deque's axe and Siteimprove's Alfa),
 - running a full Google's Lighthouse audit and getting SEO, Performance and Best practice scores (as they use axe for accessibility I did not focus on that part).